plusserver/docs/content/en/container/managed-kubernetes/tutorials/read-write-many-plusnfs.md

 ## Prerequesites

 In order to use the RWX feature in our PSKE, the 'plusNFS' product is required.
+To order "plusNFS", please contact our Sales-Team.

 ## Egress IP of an Cluster